benleon68/electron_charge_to_mass_ratio/README.md

 The notebook contains the central analysis, generated plots, and an interpretation of the experimental results.

 ## Author
 Ben Leon
+B.S.
 Physics, University of California, Santa Barbara